nabiilahputri13/bambang-main/README.md

     Yes.
 Postman allows us to easily send requests to API endpoints and inspect the responses, making it convenient to test different API functionalities, including GET, POST, PUT, DELETE, etc. I also used Postman to create design API for the group project.
 I feel like the collaboration features will be so helpful for the group project, in which we can share collections, collaboratee on tests, and track changes made by team members.

 #### Reflection Publisher-3
+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?
+Ans:

+    In this tutorial, we use push model variation of the Observer Pattern which could be shown by this part of code.

+    ```
+    pub struct NotificationService;

+    impl NotificationService {
+        pub fn notify(&self, product_type: &str, status: &str, product: Product) {
+            let mut payload: Notification = Notification {
+                product_title: product.clone().title,
+                product_type: String::from(product_type),
+                product_url: product.clone().get_url(),
+                subscriber_name: String::from(""),
+                status: String::from(status)
+            };

+            let subscribers: Vec<Subscriber> = SubscriberRepository::list_all(product_type);
+            for subscriber in subscribers {
+                payload.subscriber_name = subscriber.clone().name;
+                let subscriber_clone = subscriber.clone();
+                let payload_clone = payload.clone();
+                thread::spawn(move || subscriber_clone.update(payload_clone));
+            }
+        }
+    }

+    ```

+    It proactively notifies subscribers by pushing data (notifications) to them without them explicitly requesting it.
+The notify method iterates over the list of subscribers and pushes the notification payload to each subscriber by calling the update method on each subscriber instance.

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)
+Ans:

+    Advantages of Pull Model Observer Pattern:
+    - Reduced Overhead: With the pull model, subscribers only request data when they need it.
+This can lead to reduced overhead, especially if there are many subscribers but not all of them need every update.
+    - Better Resource Management: Subscribers can control when they request updates, allowing them to optimize resource usage based on their needs.
+This can be beneficial in scenarios where resources are limited or expensive.
+    - Improved Scalability: Since subscribers pull data when needed, the system may be more scalable as it can handle a larger number of subscribers without significant performance degradation.

+    Disadvantages of Pull Model Observer Pattern:
+    - Latency: In the pull model, subscribers need to periodically poll the publisher for updates.
+This can introduce latency, especially if updates are infrequent or if subscribers need to poll frequently to ensure they don't miss updates.
+    - Complexity: Implementing the pull model can be more complex than the push model, especially when dealing with scenarios like efficient polling intervals, handling missed updates, and managing multiple subscribers efficiently.
+    - Increased Network Traffic: Polling for updates can result in increased network traffic, especially if subscribers poll frequently or if updates are small but frequent.
+This can impact both the publisher's and subscribers' network usage.
+    - Potential for Missed Updates: If subscribers don't poll frequently enough or if updates are missed due to network issues or other factors, subscribers may miss important updates, leading to inconsistent data or behavior.

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.
+Ans:

+    Without multi-threading, the notification process would execute sequentially in the main thread.
+This could lead to blocking behavior, increased latency, poor responsiveness, and inefficient resource utilization.
+Subscribers would have to wait for their turn to receive notifications, potentially causing delays and impacting the overall performance of the application.